 NuVasive Precice System Lawsuits

 NuVasive issued a recall for its limb lengthening Precice system implant over biocompatibility concerns in February 2021.
-People are filing lawsuits for injuries related to biocompatibility problems such as bone abnormalities, tissue degradation and bone degradation.
+People have filed lawsuits for injuries related to biocompatibility problems such as bone abnormalities, tissue degradation and bone degradation.

 Fact Checked